MrSingh3131/Custom-Prediction-Routine-on-Google-AI-Platform/README.md

 - Use a model deployed on Google AI Platform for inference.

-By the end of this course, I was able to create and deploy custom prediction routines with Google AI Platform.
+By the end of this course, I was able to create and deploy a model with custom prediction routines on Google AI Platform.

 Project Structure
 The project on Custom Prediction Routine on Google AI Platform is divided into following tasks: